Celarye/paperback-themes/README.md

 **4. Why won't a theme install?**

-There are 2 reasons that may cause this.
-The first one is that your app version is older than version 0.7 r42, in this case make a backup and update your app.
-The second one is the possibility that the theme file is broken, if this is the case you may either open an issue on the Paperback themes Github or DM Celarye on Discord regarding this issue (make sure to check the first possibility and to restart your phone and trying again before doing either of those).
+There are a couple reasons that may cause this.
+The first one is that your app version is older than version 0.7 (r42), in this case make a backup and update your app.
+The second one is the possibility that the theme file is broken, if this is the case you may either open an issue on the Paperback themes Github or simply DM Celarye on Discord.
+And sometimes it is neither one of the above causes and can simply be fixed by restarting your phone.

 **5. How do I reset the theme in my app to the standard one?**